 A few months back, DroneDeploy launched their App Market, which allows developers to build additional capabilities on top of your drone-collected imagery.
 We see aerial data as a powerful complement to Fulcrum’s ground-based data perspective.
 So we’ve just launched our first integration on the DroneDeploy App Market to give drone pilots a capability to tie groundtruthing in Fulcrum with their drone data workflow.

-The combination of overhead and ground perspectives can provide incredible insights for utility management, cellular and radio tower inspections, pipeline monitoring, and construction site surveys.
-Once you’ve captured imagery using DroneDeploy, you can add annotations to your images to note areas for attention.
+The combination of aerial and ground perspectives can provide incredible insights for utility management, cellular and radio tower inspections, pipeline monitoring, and construction site surveys.
+Once you’ve captured imagery in the sky using DroneDeploy, you can add annotations to your images to note areas for attention.
 In agriculture, it might be plant health issues.
 For construction, you could log site compliance issues visible from overhead that need to be addressed.
 When you add text annotations, you can sync those notes and locations over to a Fulcrum app for future on-the-ground follow up.

 Here’s a sample of our integration in action.
 In this video, you can see a sample dataset of a landfill site1, 340 acres in total.
 Surveying the full site for issues to address would take hours.
 With a 20 minute drone flight, the facility owner can have a high-resolution picture to review and annotate with any visible areas to visit for on-the-ground follow up.
 With the DroneDeploy Fulcrum integration, these annotated spots can be automatically synced to their “Site Issues” app, populating the specific coordinate and text comments over into Fulcrum for the field technician to see.